JiscRDSS/Canonical-data-model/properties/publication/publication.md

 D

 This field may be indexed and its contents presented to people conducting searches.
-The goal is to describe the content of the resource using free text.
-It is RECOMMENDED that an English language abstract be used where available.
-HTML or other markup tags SHOULD NOT be included in this field.
+The goal is to

 dc:format	Zero or more
 This refers to the format of the resource.
 The MIME type of the object pointed to by this RIOXX record’s dc:identifier element MUST be entered here.
 Note that this element should not be confused with rioxxterms:type